Chicago Chemical Exposure Lawsuits

 Chemicals of all types are used in many different occupations such as acids and cleaning agents regularly used in many industrial workplaces.

 Some of these chemicals have a high risk of injury or even death for the employees that work with them.
-12% of the occupational fatalities in 2011 were from chemicals or environmental exposures.
+12% of the occupational fatalities in 2018 were from chemicals or environmental exposures.

-If you or a loved one was injured due to chemical exposure at work, contact our office today for a free review of your case with an attorney who will advise you of your legal options--- without any out-of-pocket expense on your end.
+If you or a loved one was injured due to toxic chemical exposure at work or home, contact our office today for a free consultation with an experienced attorney who will advise you of your legal options--- without any out-of-pocket expense on your end.

-Types Of Chemical Exposure Injuries
+Types of Chemical Exposure Injuries

-Simple exposure accounts for an estimated 94% of occupational chemical injuries.
+Simple exposure accounts for an estimated 94% of occupational toxic chemical injuries.
 Simple exposure is defined as direct contact such as skin exposure, inhalation or ingestion of a chemical.
 The other 6% of chemical injuries are attributed to incidental exposures from explosions or contact with equipment.

-- Eyes.
 In the study, 30% of the occupational injuries over the 15-year period were to the eyes.
 Three types of eye injuries are common with chemicals.
 The most severe is alkali burns, which can cause severe injury to both the internal and external areas of the eye.

-- Body systems.
 Chemicals that are inhaled or ingested can be harmful to almost every function within the body.
-Depending on the chemical and how it is exposed to the body, there can be long-term, serious effects on the respiratory, renal, cardiovascular, nervous and immune systems.
+Depending on the chemical and how it is exposed to the body, there can be serious effects on the respiratory, renal, cardiovascular, nervous and immune systems.